thisal-d/sql-practice-questions/single_table/01-basic-select.md

        | 8  | Hannah Lee    | Sales      | 54000.00 | 2019-02-14 | 1       |

 2. Retrieve all columns but limit the number of rows returned to 5.
-(Note: This introduces `LIMIT`, optional)
+(Note: This introduces `TOP`, optional)

     - Expected Output